devsecops/raindance/README.md

 ### 4. Link Attack Definitions to ATTACKS.md

-Create an /attacks folder in your Test library to have your .attacks run during your build process and/or for run time scans to be kicked off routinely.
-Link the .attacks to test controls and mitigations routinely.
+Create an /attacks folder in your Test library to have your .attack files run during your build process and/or for run time scans to be kicked off routinely.
+Link the .attack to test controls and mitigations routinely.